On the shingle shores of Poole Bay lies the characterful village of Milford on Sea.

 Good selection of healthy plants for sale.

-Built by Henry VIII and commanding the entrance to the Solent, Hurst Castle offers one of the best views in England.
+Come and discover this artillery fortress built by Henry VIII at the seaward end of a spit.
+Commanding the entrance to the Solent, Hurst Castle offers one of the best views in England.
 It played a part in the imprisonment of Charles I in the 17th century and defended England from invasion threats in the 19th and 20th centuries.
-With plenty of open space for children to explore and fantastic views of the Isle of the Wight from the top of the Tudor keep, Hurst Castle is a great day out for the whole family
+With plenty of open space for children to explore and fantastic views of the Isle of the Wight from the top of the Tudor keep, Hurst Castle is a great day out for the whole family.

 Click Here for further information